 Study overview and study design

 The study will be based on a prospective cohort of participants in the enhanced surveillance system (Component A).
-The other six study components include different epidemiological, microbiological and quantitative elements.
+The other six study components are outlined in Table 1 and include different epidemiological, microbiological and quantitative elements.

+Table 1: Summary of CHANGe study components